- As low as $157/Night

 Summary:

-The Inn at 257 is located in the striking Elliotborough neighborhood.
+The Inn at 257 is located in the impressive Elliotborough neighborhood.
 You will be FOUR short blocks from King Street.
-We recommend you leave your car parked in our lot and appreciate the city on foot, bicycle, or the ever convenient Uber and Lyft.
+We recommend you leave your car parked in our lot and savor the city on foot, bicycle, or the ever convenient Uber and Lyft.

 THIS SUITE IS BEST FOR A SHORT STAY!